Sandroman09/Godot-Android-Battery-Temperature-Plugin-Csharp/README.md

    ![Image of the GDBatteryTemp folder in the addons folder](Screenshots/Screenshot_step_1.png)

-2) Activate the plugin in the project settings.
-(If you get an error about the script make sure to build the C# project.
+2) Activate the plugin in the project settings (If you get an error about the script make sure to build the C# project).

    ![Image of the plugin activation in Project -> Project settings -> Plugins](Screenshots/Screenshot_step_2.png)